 Acknowledgements

 This report draws on, and gratefully acknowledges, the input of a number of people.
-Robin Smith engaged us to complete this report, on behalf of the Living Water Partnership and provided background information and his own valuable personal knowledge of Tārerekautuku/Yarrs Lagoon and the Ararira/L11 catchment.
+Robin Smith engaged us to complete this report, on behalf of Living Water and provided background information and his own valuable personal knowledge of Tārerekautuku/Yarrs Lagoon and the Ararira/L11 catchment.
 Andy Spanton and Derek Hayes from the Selwyn District Council, Philip Grove and Mark Parker from Environment Canterbury, James Griffiths from DOC and Murray Tyson all provided useful input into various aspects of this report.

 Executive Summary

-Boffa Miskell Ltd was engaged by the Living Water Partnership to prepare a scoping report to inform the development of a Reserve Management Plan for the ecological restoration of Tārerekautuku/Yarrs Lagoon Reserve.
+Boffa Miskell Ltd was engaged by Living Water to prepare a scoping report to inform the development of a Reserve Management Plan for the ecological restoration of Tārerekautuku/Yarrs Lagoon Reserve.

 Tārerekautuku/Yarrs Lagoon is a 76.9 ha reserve administered by the Selwyn District Council.
 It is located within the middle reaches of the Ararira/LII River between Lincoln township and Te Waihora/Lake Ellesmere.